 The California Cycleway: A Tollway For Bikes

-The California Cycleway was a short-lived, tolled, “bike highway”, not unlike the linear parks of today, minus the tolls at least.
+The California Cycleway was an elevated bicycle path in Pasadena, California., and was a short-lived, tolled, “bike highway”, not unlike the linear parks of today, minus the tolls at least.
 It first opened in 1900, and was planned to run nine miles in length between Los Angeles and Pasadena, CA.

 Despite its failure, the Cycleway would inspire future highway design, and was an early example of grade separation between pedestrian traffic and automobiles and trains.